Founder, National Center for Technology and Dispute Resolution

 Professor Katsh is a graduate of the Yale Law School and was one of the first legal scholars to recognize the impact new information technologies would have on law.
 In The Electronic Media and the Transformation of Law (Oxford University Press, 1989) and Law in a Digital World (Oxford University Press, 1995), he predicted many of the changes that were to come to law and the legal profession.
 His articles have appeared in the Yale Law Journal, the University of Chicago Legal Forum, and other law reviews and legal periodicals.
 His scholarly contribution in the field of law and technology has been the subject of a Review Essay in Law and Social Inquiry.

 Since 1996, Professor Katsh has been involved in many activities related to online dispute resolution.
 In 1997, with support from the Hewlett Foundation, he and Professor Rifkin founded the National Center for Information Technology and Dispute Resolution at the University of Massachusetts.
-From 2004 – 2010, Professor Katsh was co-Principal Investigator, with Professors Lee Osterweil, Lori Clarke and Dr. Norman Sondheimer of the UMass Department of Computer Science, of two National Science Foundation funded projects to model processes of online dispute resolution.
+From 2004 – 2010, Professor Katsh was co-Principal Investigator, with Professors Lee Osterweil, Lori Clarke and Dr. Norman Sondheimer of the UMass Department of Computer Science, of three National Science Foundation funded projects to model processes of online dispute resolution.
 This work was coordinated with the United States National Mediation Board.

-Recent publications include
+Some recent publications include

-- Daniel Rainey, Ethan Katsh and Mohamed Abdul Wahab, Online Dispute Resolution: Theory and Practice (2nd ed., 2021)
+• Daniel Rainey, Ethan Katsh and Mohamed Abdul Wahab, Online Dispute Resolution: Theory and Practice (2nd ed., 2021)

-- Mohamed Wahab and Ethan Katsh, ““Revolutionizing Technologies and the Use of Technology in International Arbitration: Innovation, Legitimacy, Prospects, and Challenges” in Piers and Aschauer, Arbitration in the Digital Age: The Brave New World of Arbitration (Cambridge, Cambridge University Press) 2018)
+• Mohamed Wahab and Ethan Katsh, ““Revolutionizing Technologies and the Use of Technology in International Arbitration: Innovation, Legitimacy, Prospects, and Challenges” in Piers and Aschauer, Arbitration in the Digital Age: The Brave New World of Arbitration (Cambridge, Cambridge University Press) 2018)

-- Orna Rabinovich and Ethan Katsh, “Lawyers and Online Negotiation” Negotiator’s Desk Reference (2018)
+• Orna Rabinovich and Ethan Katsh, “Lawyers and Online Negotiation” Negotiator’s Desk Reference (2018)